-1. Eve and Ear Protection
+1. Eye and Ear Protection

 - a.
-All persons (including shooters, referees and trap personnel) must wear some form of eye and ear protection on a skeet range at a shoot sanctioned by NSSA. - b.
-While on the skeet field, the referee must wear some form of eye and ear protection, and is prohibited from using any type of listening device "ear-buds" or "earphones" in lieu of hearing protection. - 2.
+All persons (including shooters, referees and trap personnel) must wear adequate some form of eye and ear protection on a skeet range at a shoot sanctioned by NSSA. - b.
+Apple Air-pods and similar earbuds are not adequate ear protection unless custom molded to provide hearing protection.
+Earbuds specifically designed to offer hearing protection are acceptable. - c.
+While on the skeet field, the referee must wear adequate eye and ear protection, and is prohibited from using any type of listening device "earbuds" or "ear-phones" in lieu of standard hearing protection. - 2.
 No gun shall be loaded until the shooter is on the shooting station.
 Loaded is considered as having any part of any shell in any gun. - 3.
 Throwing of a gun will result in immediate expulsion from the shoot. - 4.
 As a safety precaution, test shots will not be permitted without permission of the field referee.
 Such permission shall not unreasonably be withheld. - 5.
-The loaded gun shall be kept pointed in a direction that

-- will not endanger the lives of shooters, field personnel or spectators. - 6.
+The loaded gun shall be kept pointed in a direction that will not endanger the lives of shooters, field personnel or spectators. - 6.
 When not on the shooting station, the gun shall be carried with breech open and empty.
 Pumps and automatics will have the bolt open.
-Fixed breech (double barrels including over-and-unders and side-by-sides) will be broken open and empty. - When the shooter is on the shooting station and ready to shoot and a delay occurs, such as equipment breakdown, the gun shall be opened and all shells extracted. - 8.
+Fixed breech (double barrels including overand-unders and side-by-sides) will be broken open and empty. - 7.
+When the shooter is on the shooting station and ready to shoot and a delay occurs, such as equipment breakdown, the gun shall be opened and all shells extracted. - 8.
 During the shooting of single targets, management may permit the loading of two shells.
 However, no one will be allowed to load two shells to shoot their last singles target on any station.
-Management cannot compel the loading of two shells in the shooting of singles. - The loading of more than two shells in the gun shall not be allowed at any time. - 10.
-A gun may not be used that will accept more than one (1) gauge of shells at the same time. - 11.
-Trigger Guard All shotguns used in an NSSA sanctioned event must be equipped with a trigger guard.
+Management cannot compel the loading of two shells in the shooting of singles. - 9.
+The loading of more than two shells in the gun shall not be allowed at any time.

+10. A gun may not be used that will accept more than one (1) gauge of shells at the same time.

+11. Trigger Guard

+All shotguns used in an NSSA sanctioned event must be equipped with a trigger guard.